Nahar Singh of Shahpura

-He attended the Coronation of the King-Emperor Edward VII and Queen-Empress Alexandra at Westminster Abbey in 1902.
-He was granted a permanent salute of 9-guns in 1925.
+He attended the Coronation of the King-Emperor Edward VII and Queen-Empress Alexandra at Westminster Abbey in London in 1902.
+He was granted a permanent salute of 9-guns in the year 1925.

-He mortgaged the family jewels and private property to construct the irrigation tanks named Nahar Sagar and Umed Sagar to assist his drought-ridden subjects.
+He mortgaged the family jewels and private property to construct two massive irrigation tanks named Nahar Sagar and Umaid Sagar to assist his drought-ridden subjects.
 He established a system of local government, with a large measure of representation, modeled on the London County Council.
 An energetic and modern ruler, he built schools, hospitals and roads, which transformed his little state out of all recognition.

-He was Chairman of Paropkarini Sabha 1893-1932, Member of Mahand Raj Sabha, All India Kshatriya Mahasabha - 1922.
+He was the Chairman of Paropkarini Sabha 1893-1932, Member of Mahand Raj Sabha He served as President of the All India Kshatriya Mahasabha - 1922.In 1922 under his chairmanship, the organization decided to bring four lakh-converted Muslim Rajputs back into the Hindu fold by way of a purification ritual.
+The historic meeting where the decision was taken was held at Agra on 31 December 1922, under president ship of Raja Nahar Singh.
+Later on, Nahar Singh invited Sir Madan Mohan Malviya under whose guidance thousands of Muslim Rajput families were brought back in to the Hindu fold after purification.
+Inspired by this pioneering effort of the Kshatriya Mahasabha, Akhil Bharatiya Hindu Mahasabha (which was founded by Madan Mohan Malviya) also passed similar resolution a few months later to bring back converted Muslims into the Hindu fold by purification rites.

-He received Prince of Wales's Medal (1876), Kaiser-i-Hind Medal (1877), Coronation Medal (1902), and the Delhi Durbar Medals of 1903 and 1911.
+He received the imperial Prince of Wales's Medal (1876), Kaiser-i-Hind Medal (1877), Coronation Medal (1902), and the Delhi Durbar Medals of 1903 and 1911.
 He was created a Knight Commander of the Order of the Indian Empire(KCIE) in the 1903 Durbar Honours.

+Raja Nahar Singh was one of the devotees and wellwisher of Swami Dayanand Saraswati and he welcomed him with open heart when visit Shahpura on 9th March 1883.
+While Swamiji was in Shahpura, he received invitation to come to Jodhpur State but Raja Nahar Singh had warned him against going to Jodhpur.

-He was one of the longest ruling monarchs.
+He is listed amongst one of the longest ruling monarchs of the 20th century.